 VAT Notes 4 2013 contain a summary of all recent changes to the VAT rules and announce future changes.
-The two pages PDF file it is worth a quick read even if only to preview the place of supply of services rule changes which will apply from 1 January 2015.
+At two pages on a PDF file it is worth a quick read even if only to preview the place of supply of services rule changes which will apply from 1 January 2015.